hot-page/frontend/README.md

 ## Deploy

-This code is deployed to an S3 bucket.
-Make that happen with
+This code is deployed to an Amazon S3 bucket.
+You can do it yourself with

 ```
 npm run deploy